jalerngabekti/checker_bw/README.md

 # Optional: Override the default bridge contract address.
 # BRIDGE_CONTRACT_ADDRESS="0x..."

+# Optional: Override the number of block confirmations to wait for.
+# BLOCK_CONFIRMATIONS=15
 ```

 By default, the script is pre-configured to listen for `Deposit` events on the Sepolia WETH contract (`0x7b79995e5f793A07Bc00c21412e50Eaae098E7f9`), which serves as a real-world example of a high-traffic contract emitting events.